Faculty and Staff Giving

 Academic Schools and Initiatives

-Each academic school, institute and program has a liaison or dedicated fundraiser who is dedicated to funding the strategic priorities of our campus leaders.
+Each academic school, institute and program has a liaison or dedicated fundraiser who is committed to funding the strategic priorities of our campus leaders.

 Engaging our Alumni Community

-The university’s Alumni Relations staff seeks to build mutually beneficial relationship between the Rice and its alumni.
-Learn how you can leverage the alumni community to better your work.
+The university’s Alumni Relations staff seeks to build mutually beneficial relationships between Rice and its alumni.
+Learn how you can utilize the alumni community to better your work.